fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 ```
 The link in the above data has been URL Encoded because it contains special characters like `&`, `%`, etc.

-### The ToolText Attribute
+### The Tooltext Attribute

-To update the tool-text, you can provide the corresponding incremental data to the chart in the following format:
+To update the tooltext, you can provide the corresponding incremental data to the chart in the following format:

 ```
 &label=11:45&toolText=12/3/2007 11:45:23 AM &value=23|43|45